mkock/autobot/README.md

 make install
 ```

-Make will only build for OSX for now.
+Make will currently only build for OSX and Linux.
 For testing locally, you'll need Redis as well.

 You'll need a configuration file with non-trivial connection parameters to get started.
 You can run: